GEIS-NGS-Group/USAMRIID_PopGen_Container/FAQ.md

 - How much RAM/Memory will I need to run this program?

-     This program will require minimal RAM and memory.
+     This program will require minimal RAM.

 &nbsp;